 Masterkleen offers hardwood floor maintenance as part of our in-home and office cleaning services.
-We understand the importance of clean floors, and have trained and certified technicians to bring back the original brilliance of your floors.
+We understand the importance of clean floors.
+Moreover, we have trained and certified technicians to bring back the original brilliance of your floors.

-When it comes to hardwood floor cleaning & resurfacing, we recommend allowing one (1) hour of drying time after cleaning before walking/heavy traffic.
-We also recommend that Masterkleen technicians come to your home three or four times a year for maintenance.
-Ask about our Maintenance Package and negotiate a cleaning plan today!
+When it comes to hardwood floor cleaning & resurfacing.
+We not only recommend allowing one (1) hour of drying time after cleaning before walking/heavy traffic.
+But also recommend that Masterkleen technicians come to your home three or four times a year for maintenance.
+With this in mind, ask about our Maintenance Package and negotiate a cleaning plan today!

 Hardwood floors add warmth and elegance to any home.
-If you put in the time, use the right cleaner and tools to take preventative measures, hardwood’s natural beauty can last a lifetime.
+If you not only put in the time.
+But also, use the right cleaner and tools to take preventative measures, hardwood’s natural beauty can last a lifetime.

 In order to keep hardwood floors looking their best, the following cleaning and maintenance schedule is recommended:

 Whenever possible, get cleaner recommendations and care instructions from your floor retailer and manufacturer.
-Use the cleaner at least once a week after you’ve swept up loose dirt.
-Be sure to spray on the cleaner evenly and never pour it directly on the floor.
-Use a mop with a terry cloth or microfiber pad.
+Moreover, use the cleaner at least once a week after you’ve swept up loose dirt.
+Also, be sure to spray on the cleaner evenly and never pour it directly on the floor.
+Another key point, use a mop with a terry cloth or microfiber pad.
 When selecting a cleaning product, avoid using the following materials to clean your hardwood floor:

 Sweep your floors regularly to keep dirt from building up and causing scratches.
 Use a broom with polypropylene or acrylic bristles. you can also vacuum with a bare-floor attachment with a brush or felt-type head.